 His love for Texas and its history carried over to influence the preservation of his own records and the legacy of the 40 years he served the state.

-Campaign Series, 1974-1997; bulk 1990.
+Bob Bullock Campaigns papers, 1974-1997; bulk 1990.
 (49 boxes)

 Bullock Campaign PDF Version

-Comptroller Series, 1975-1990.
+Bob Bullock Comptroller papers, 1975-1990.
 (337 boxes)

 Bullock Comptroller PDF Version

-Lieutenant Governor Series, 1991-1999.
+Bob Bullock Lieutenant Governor papers, 1991-1999.
 (526.25 linear ft.)

 Bullock Lt.
 Gov. PDF Version without Alpha Correspondence